 This is the bill.

-This has been been passed, this is a two-year deal.
+This is a two-year deal.

 You can't balance a budget that way.

-You realize this is only a month long bill.
+You realize this is only a month-long bill.

 So my plan is to bring up the amendment again to try to have fiscal restraint by having spending caps and to try to reinstitute them.

-But in all likelihood I'll lose because we don't have enough votes.
+But in all likelihood, I'll lose because we don't have enough votes.

 And so the only thing people can do, and I know a lot of your listeners are frustrated, is there will be Republican primaries.

-Look at the candidates long and hard and try to vote for the ones who are unafraid to stand on their own two feet, unafraid to say enough's enough, we're not gonna add more debt, and unafraid to vote against spending.
+Look at the candidates long and hard and try to vote for the ones who are unafraid to stand on their own two feet, unafraid to say enough's enough.

-You actually went down to offer him support.
+I mean, remember in 2013, you actually went down to offer him support.

-We have the authority to defund it, and they were never serious about it.
+We have the authority to defund it.

 It was a show vote.

-The wealth of our country is just extraordinary, and we need to apply those same principles to health care that we apply to every other facet of our economy.
+We need to apply those same principles to health care that we apply to every other facet of our economy.

 There are all kinds of ways we could fix.